 Front row - D Sillars, T S Waddell, W Sellar, W A Lambie, D Stewart.

 At the Queen's Park AGM on Thursday 30 May, William Sellar was re-elected as President.
-The club's accounts showed a balance of £455 18s 3d.
+The club's accounts showed a balance of £455 18s 3d, a sharp decrease on the previous season.
+The club's poor season had inevitably resulted in a loss of income.

 Queen's Park's annual sports had been due to take place on Saturday 1 June but were cancelled following a dispute between the two athletic bodies, the SAAA and the SAU.